 As discussed at the 2016 JEGI Media & Technology Conference in New York, in the private equity, corporate development, and venture capital industries, there are close to a trillion dollars ready for investment.
 2015 marked another strong year for private capital fundraising, as 1,061 funds closed securing a combined $550 billion in investor commitments.
 The number of funds in the market rose to over 2,600 in 2016, and these funds are targeting an aggregate +940 billion .

 “Which are the areas where we can deploy this money for positive social impact?
 A core theme for social entrepreneurship could be answering one fundamental question, in the context of many different sectors: How can we leverage mobile technologies to better use the idle installed capacity of any particular area and efficiently match supply and demand with minimal waste while improving the way we live?”

 Can we innovate how people get access to food and housing?
 Cost effective ways to produce food?
 The way we communicate?
 How do we define currency?
 Redefine employment as we move to a matching economy?
 How we access transportation or delivery of goods and services?
+How do we make democracies stronger through civic engagement?
 How can we reinvent education and continuous training in a way that we can create productive members of society who adapt to the speed of change in technology and fight the Phantom of labor substitution?
 How can technology exponentially increase the positive effect of our generosity and the way we give?

 Answering these questions present us with unique opportunities where entrepreneurship can continue to have a profound impact on society for the next hundred years.
 Embracing the challenge now, using our talents and leveraging the rapid pace of innovation, represent our opportunity and our moment.